rushantsabnis-DNA/DNA-data-storage/README.md

 ## License

-This project is licensed under the Texas A&M Univeristy and Univeristy of Missouri License
+This project is licensed under the Texas A&M University and University of Missouri License

 ---